A SAFE PLACE TO STAY

 - Our usual procedures have all been reviewed and revised as need to ensure social distancing.

 - Kids clubs and any community activities for the time being may look a little different.
 There are some self-guided activities, some may require bookings or be restricted to numbers based on the activity and location within the park.

 If you are experiencing any symptoms of the virus you must cancel your stay, self-isolate and contact your doctor immediately.

 To control the spread of the virus, it’s vital that we all apply social distancing practices.
 So what does this mean if you’re staying in a park?

-- The rules on ‘gatherings’ must be adhered to.
-This means, no more than two people can congregate in public (ie in the camp kitchen or in shared spaces).
-In the NT and SA this restriction applies to gatherings of ten people.
+- The rules on ‘gatherings’ must be adhered to, which varies from State to State.
+This means, no more than the specified number of people can congregate in public (ie in the camp kitchen or in shared space.